SLBlackHatMan/WindowsGSM.SCUM/README.md

 Game Port: Set in WindowsGSM

-Query Port: Managed automatically
+Query Port: Handled automatically by the server

 Beacon Port: Game Port + 1

-⚠️ ZAP-Hosting Users

-Use ONLY the ports assigned in the ZAP panel

-Do NOT invent custom ports

-Do NOT force -MultiHome

-NAT & port routing are handled by ZAP
+Make sure the selected ports are allowed through your firewall.

-🚫 Common Error: Exit Code -1073741515
+❌ Common Error: Exit Code -1073741515
 Exit Code: -1073741515

-This means:

-❌ Required runtime DLLs are missing
+Meaning

+A required runtime DLL is missing.

-✅ Fix
+Fix

-Install all runtimes listed above, then reboot.
+Install all required runtimes listed above, reboot, and start the server again.

 This is not a plugin bug.

-🌐 Server Not Showing / Direct Connect Fails
+🌐 Server Not Showing / Direct Connect Issues

-Checklist:
+Before opening an issue, verify:

-✔ Server is running
+✔ Server starts and stays running

+✔ Required runtimes are installed

 ✔ Correct ports are used

-✔ Required runtimes installed

-✔ UDP allowed in firewall / provider panel
+✔ Firewall allows UDP traffic

-✔ Host-assigned ports used (ZAP)

-⏳ Server list registration may take a few minutes after first start.
+✔ Server has been running for a few minutes (first registration may take time)

 🛑 What This Plugin Intentionally Does NOT Do